EmbraceLife/fastdebug/mds/fastai_notebooks/0008_fastai_first_steps_road_to_top_part_1.md

 ### The result with full dataset on Kaggle

-When given the full dataset for training on kaggle, we will have the following
+When given the full dataset for training on kaggle, we will have the following.

 ```